Million-Follower Detective

-Million-Follower Detective (百萬人推理 (百万人推理)), is an upcoming Taiwanese crime thriller television series on Netflix.
+Million-Follower Detective (百萬人推理), is a Taiwanese crime thriller television series.
 The series is directed and written by Shaun Su and stars Ekin Cheng, Shou Lo, Patty Lee, Wang Po-chieh, Lee Lee-zen and Buffy Chen in the lead roles.

+The series premiered on Netflix on 12 February 2026.

 Premise

 A mysterious woman rises to fame and becomes a powerful influencer after accurately foretelling the murders of several social-media influencers.